kzhao5/Model-Extraction-Stealing-Attacks-Machine-Learning-Literature/README.md

 # Model Extraction(Stealing) Attacks and Defenses on Machine Learning Models Literature

-A curated list of membership inference attacks and defenses papers on machine learning models.
+This repository contains a curated list of research papers on model extraction attacks and defenses in machine learning, organized by year of publication.

 Papers are sorted by their released dates in descending order.